Hi! Welcome to the Horizon! I am Nuraini, and I write as Teja. Four years on, and it’s time for an update.

 Project vs Quest

 I was in the Western Ghats under a highly-coveted corporate sustainability program.
 It was one that combined working for the conservation project, with sustainability knowledge classes meant to prepare future senior leaders.
 It was a good program.
-But finishing it required us to come up with a sustainability project.
+But finishing it required us to come up with a sustainability project, which isn’t work-related.

 In the working world, you are used to thinking in the frame of projects.
 You have an objective, and then you come up with milestones and timelines.
 A path, with which to measure your progress.
 And it works well enough, when you’re in a situation where conditions are well known, predictable.
 Not as well, when you’re looking to make something new.

 Back then, I could not articulate that.
 I only knew it instinctively, in the depths of intuition.
 I am already an environmental professional; arguably my day job revolves around sustainability projects.
-Yet another project was not going to make a meaningful impact.
+Yet another little project was not going to make a meaningful impact relative to what I already do.
 I was rebellious.
 I countered with an unProject.

 There are many ways to learn.